 And of course, Social Justice.
 While our winemaking goals and successes bring great energy and joy to our lives, without a National Living Wage we will never feel successful.
 And we will never stop working, striving, and agitating towards that goal.
 Making wine this way is one small step to making a difference.
 The best is yet to come.

 The rumors are true—I was named after my dad’s Che Guevara pez dispenser.
-I’m five years old now and I have four vintages under my belt.
+I’m seven years old now and I have six vintages under my belt.
 Literally.
 Fermenting grape skins stick like glue.
 Who knew?